 Marco stops one of the pestles.
 There are only four that are used at any given time.
 He scoops up a handful of rice to show us how the hull has been removed.
 He then detaches a large round sieve from the ceiling that looks like an overgrown embroidery hoop, and pours the rice into the center.
 He slowly moves the hoop in a circular fashion, twisting it faster and faster as the dust falls to the floor.
 He says he repeats the process three times before the rice is completely cleaned.

 What takes 14 separate steps using the modern machines is accomplished over four hours in one step using the mortar and pestle.
 However, the more modern method takes only 20 minutes and the rice is polished to a shine.
 Everyone on our bus bought the rice made with pestles, and later commented on its rich nutty flavor.
+We are now importing this extraordinary rice and you can purchase it online here or in select specialty shops.

 From Every Night Italian, by Giuliano Hazan, Scribner, 2000